jonathan-vella/xlr8-e2eaisolutions/README.md

 **Goal:** To equip participants with the knowledge and design patterns necessary to architect robust enterprise AI solutions on Azure, from the underlying platform infrastructure to the specific AI application components.

+> Note: This workshop is available as a public GitHub repository, allowing participants to access materials, documentation, and resources easily.
+The workshop is designed to be hands-on, with practical exercises and discussions throughout the sessions.
+It is also published as a documentation site using GitHub Pages, providing a structured and navigable format for participants to follow along.
+Link to github pages: [Workshop Documentation](https://jonathan-vella.github.io/xlr8-e2eaisolutions/)

 ## Workshop Flow

 ```mermaid